-Willesden Green combines the excitement of a Greater London location, with easy access to all of the facilities and locations that you would expect from such a locale; with the perks of a quieter, increasingly more family orientated area.
+Willesden Green combines the excitement of a Greater London location with easy access to all of the facilities and locations that you would expect from such a locale, allowing you to enjoy the perks of a quieter, increasingly more family orientated area.

-These more outlying areas of London have benefitted from the cash injection that the presence of more affluent residents has brought; becoming a self-perpetuating cycle as more well-to-do people move in to take advantage of the improved facilities and prospects that the area offers.
+Those moving to the outer reaches of London have benefitted from the cash injection that the presence of more affluent residents has brought.
+In turn this has created a self-perpetuating cycle as more well-to-do people move in to take advantage of the improved facilities and prospects that the area provides.

-Due to the increased process of gentrification in the area, property prices continue to rise.
-Home owners can currently expect to pay just under £600,000 for a property, which is quite a bit above the London average.
+Due to the increased gentrification of the area, property prices continue to rise.
+Home owners can currently expect to pay just under £540,000 for a property, which is around 15% lower than the London average.
 However there is also no shortage of residential homes selling in the million pound plus bracket.

-The property prices in the area have been steadily increasing for years, they’re already over double what they were in 2000; the quicker that buyers get in, the more value they’ve gained
+The property prices in the area have been steadily increasing for years, and they are already over double the cost of those purchased in 2000, which means the quicker buyers get in, the more value they would have gained.

-Rental prices in this area are also considerably higher than the London average, coming out at just over £335 per week for a two bedroom flat with a four bedroom house expecting to fetch over £1000 per week.
-At just over a quarter more expensive than the average per week rental price, this can be considered the price of entry to such a comparatively affluent area!
+Rental prices in Willesden Green are also considerably higher than the London average, coming out between £320 and £435 per week for a two bedroom flat, with a four bedroom house expecting to fetch over £1395 per week.
+This is still almost £500 cheaper than the average per week rental price in the capital, which is one of the main reasons why this affluent area so highly sought after.

-Willesden Green is in the optimum position of being far enough from the centre of London to be comparatively peaceful and idyllic, while also being close enough to have superb transport links.
+Willesden Green is optimally positioned far enough from the centre of London to be comparatively peaceful and idyllic, while also being close enough to have superb transport links.

-Those needing to use the Jubilee Line head towards Willesden Green underground which is located in zone 2; with close proximity to central London you can get to Canada Water, London Bridge and Waterloo in around 30 minutes.
+Those needing to use the Jubilee Line head towards Willesden Green underground which is located in zone 2.
+This has close proximity to central London allowing you to get to Canada Water, London Bridge and Waterloo in only 30 minutes.

-Willesden Green is bordered on all sides by underground and over ground train lines, with access being especially easy to the following underground stations:
+Willesden Green is bordered on all sides by underground and overground train lines, with access being especially easy to the following tube stations:

-In addition to the following over ground stations:
+This is in addition to the following overground stations:

 As you would expect from a location such as this in London, there is also plentiful access to bus routes and taxi services.

-Willesden Green also offers a great deal in terms of education, with the area being particularly good at catering to young families; there are plenty of primary schools in the surrounding area; over 40 when including mixed aged group schools.
-Including secondary and sixth forms, there’re another 15 or so educational establishments; families in Willesden Green have plenty to choose from when it comes to the education of their progeny.
+Willesden Green also offers a great deal in terms of education, with the area being particularly good at catering to young families.
+There are a great number of primary schools in the surrounding area, with over 40 of them including mixed aged group schools.
+There are approximately 15 secondary, sixth form and educational establishments in the area, giving families in Willesden Green a great selection to choose from when it comes to the education of their children.

-As an up and coming residential area, there’s a fair amount available in terms of leisure facilities in Willesden Green, including three gyms and a number of parks/green spaces.
-Gladstone Park is of particular note, being the largest in the surrounding area; and offering commanding views of London from its 65-metre-high hill.
-As it is still primarily a residential area, there are still not a great deal of shops available within the Willesden Green area, short of a few local supermarkets and independent stores; if you’re looking for some serious retail therapy you would need to travel further into London.
+As an up and coming residential area, there is a fair amount available in terms of leisure facilities in Willesden Green, including three gyms and a number of parks and green spaces.
+Gladstone Park is of particular note, being the largest in the surrounding area and offering commanding views of London from its 65-metre-high hill.
+As it is still primarily a residential area, there is a great deal of retail options available within Willesden Green, short of a few local supermarkets and independent stores.
+If you are looking for some serious retail therapy travelling into central London still remains the best choice.

 If you’re interested in buying or renting property in Willesden Green, view our available Willesden properties, alternatively, you can visit us.
 Our Willesden office is located at 77 High Road; a short walk to the South-West of Willesden Green Underground station.
 For more information about this branch, get in touch.